seanbyd/seanbyd.github.io/_posts/2025-03-16-es-mq-connector-handy-url.md

-# IBM Event Streams - MQ Connector - Handy URL
+# IBM Event Streams - MQ connector - Handy URL

 Last updated: 16 March 2025

 IBM has produced high quality documentation around [IBM Event Streams](https://www.ibm.com/products/event-streams).

-This page contains the URLs I found most useful while learning to create my first IBM Event Streams Kafka 'source' Connector.
+This page contains the URLs I found most useful while learning to create my first IBM Event Streams Kafka MQ source connector.

-# Source and Sink connector starting point
+# Source and sink connector starting point

 ## Youtube

-If you are new to Kafka Connectors like I am, I'd suggest spending a few minutes watching the youtube video [Apache Kafka 101: Kafka Connect (2023)](https://www.youtube.com/watch?v=J6adhl3wEj4).
+If you are new to Kafka connectors like I am, I'd suggest spending a few minutes watching the youtube video [Apache Kafka 101: Kafka Connect (2023)](https://www.youtube.com/watch?v=J6adhl3wEj4).
 I'd actually watch all the Kafka videos from this presenter.
 They are awesome!

 ## URLs to guide you through the process